cesarsotovalero/cesarsotovalero.github.io/_posts/2021-6-5-the-fork-join-java-framework.md

 The `compute()` return the solution.
 If the split part is smaller than the specified `THRESHOLD`, it calls the `process()` method that counts the number of times the element is present in the smaller array (the array is divided in a half each time).
 Otherwise, it calls the static `invokeAll` method in the `ForkJoinTask` class with a list of instances of the `ForkJoinCountTask`, obtained from the `createSubTasks()` method.
-Note that the result joined together and summed using the Java Streams API.
+Note that the result joined together and summed using the Java Stream API.

 {% highlight java linenos %}
 public class ForkJoinCountTask extends RecursiveTask<Integer> {